 From the Place de la Comédie you walk through Charles De Gaulle Park to reach the Corum.
 Once there, you can climb up to the roof (via the stairs – you don’t actually have to climb) and have a lovely view of the city.

 Places to eat:

 Now, I have to admit that I didn’t go to very many restaurants in my time in Montpellier.
-I was a poor student and couldn’t afford to eat out, I think I only went to one real restaurant the entire four months I was there.
+I was a poor student and couldn’t afford to eat out; I think I only went to one real restaurant the entire four months I was there.
 I ordered what I thought was a pizza for 12€, but then it turned out to be a salad!
 But I’ve written down three places I went to frequently that are affordable.
-As I said in the beginning, the best thing to do on a budget is to make your own food, or just eat baguette and cheese from a supermarket.
+As I said in the beginning, the best thing to do on a budget is to make your own food, or just eat a baguette and cheese from a supermarket.

 If you are trying to find nice restaurants you can’t go wrong by just walking through the little side-streets leading off from the Place de la Comédie.
 There are so many pretty looking restaurants, you can just take your pick.

 I can’t name the markers on my maps in the free version, so I’ve described which marker they are.

 It’s got a great choice and you can build your box from scratch.
 You choose which noodle or rice type you want, then which veg, meat, seafood and sauce.
 It’s then fried up right in front of you in huge woks.
 It can be really cheap, or more and more expensive depending on what you put in.

 Also, around that area are most of the take-aways or cheaper restaurants.
 You can get a kebab, curry, chips, pizza and hamburgers all in a 50m radius.
 There is also an all-you-can-eat Chinese if you’re really hungry.

 La Crêperie Jean Molin: